Transplant Recipients International Organization, Inc.

 Awareness: Promoting organ and tissue donation as an important social responsibility.
 Developing and supporting mechanisms to improve the availability of organs and tissues, on an equitable basis, to meet the needs of transplant candidates.

+Section 2.
+Membership.
 Membership in TRIO is available through local Chapters and memberships at large.
 Such membership is provided without regard to race, creed, color, sexual orientation, gender or national origin.

+Section 3.
+Charitable Purposes.
 In furtherance of these purposes, TRIO is organized solely for charitable purposes as a non-profit organization.
 Its activities shall be conducted in such a manner that no part of its net earnings shall inure to the benefit of any member, director, officer or individual.

-TRIO shall not engage in fund raising activities on behalf of individual transplant candidates, recipients, and/or their families.
+Section 4.
+Prohibited Activities.
+TRIO shall not engage in fundraising activities on behalf of individual transplant candidates, recipients, and/or their families.

-ARTICLE V: MEMBERSHIP
+ARTICLE III: MEMBERSHIP